quantmind/awesome-data-science-viz/README.md

 Natural Language processing benefits from [Recurrent Neural Network](https://en.wikipedia.org/wiki/Recurrent_neural_network) algorithms.

-### Resources

-* [Oxford Deep NLP 2017 course](https://github.com/oxford-cs-deepnlp-2017/lectures) lecture slides and course description for the Deep Natural Language Processing course

 ### Analysis

+* [huggingface/transformers](https://github.com/huggingface/transformers) State-of-the-art Natural Language Processing for Pytorch and TensorFlow 2.0
 * [Natural Language Toolkit](https://github.com/nltk/nltk) (NLTK) is a suite of python modules, data sets and tutorials supporting research and development in [NLP][].
 Some of its modules are out of date but still a useful resource nonetheless.
 * [SpaCy](https://github.com/spacy-io/spaCy) is a powerful, production ready, NLP library for python
 * [fastText](https://github.com/facebookresearch/fastText) a C++ library for sentence classification